Bayesian measures of leverage and influence: Local Influence

 \subsection{Local influence and WAIC}

 The Widely Applicable Information Criterion (WAIC) \cite{Watanabe2010} is a predictive information criterion derived from singular learning theory \citep{Watanabe2009Book}.
 In fact, there are two versions of WAIC which use different loss functions to assess the goodness of fit of a Bayesian model.
-The first version is based on the Bayes generalization loss function
+The first version is based on the Bayes generalization error.

-where the outer expectation $\rE^t_{Y_i}$ is over the true distribution of $Y_i$ give $\bx_i$.
-Since this distribution is unknown, we replace $BL_g$ with its empirical estimate to get the Bayes training loss.
+where $(\bx^*, Y^*)$ is a sample from the true distribution of the data.
+Since this distribution is unknown, we replace the expectation with an empirical average over the data to get the Bayes training loss.